-We often make the mistake of thinking that the air inside our home is the cleanest, but that’s far from the truth.
-Many things can alter the quality of our indoor air, such as cooking, smoking and even cleaning.
+You might think the air inside your home is the cleanest, but that’s far from the truth.
+Many things can decrease indoor air quality, such as cooking, smoking, and even cleaning.

-It’s crucial to take the right steps towards improving your indoor air quality to avoid serious health effects.
+It’s crucial to take the proper steps toward improving indoor air quality to avoid serious health effects.

 Poor indoor air can lead to a number of health risks, such as mold and dust mites.
-Luckily, by knowing how to clean the air in your home, you can better your life and your family’s health.
+Luckily, knowing how to clean the air in your home can improve your life and your family’s health.

 Negative Effects of Indoor Air Pollution